 Tired of the same old fancy cakes?
 Why not go back the traditional Malaysian kuih (or bite sized snacks in English) and enjoy a sweet taste of the good old days.
-The thing about this kind of kuih is that it’s hard to come by and takes longer time to make, so not many sell them anymore unless you really look for them.
-But we manage to track down a few spots here in Klang Valley for you to devour!
+The thing about kuih is that it’s getting harder to come by.
+Because the art of making kuih is hard and takes a long time to master, finding a kuih vendor not as easy as it used to be.
+But we managed to track down a few spots here in Klang Valley for you!
+Here are our favourites.

 A’HAN NYONYA KUIH

-A holy grail in most lists, the shop offers a variety of kuih.
-Whilst the décor look basic, the sweet treats sold there make up for it.
-You have a choice of some colourful chewy kuih angku, pulut tai tai accompanied with kaya and also kuih sago amongst many others.
-The owner, Mrs. Lim makes the kuih herself so you can be sure it tastes very much authentic.
+A holy grail on most lists, the shop offers a variety of kuih.
+Whilst the décor looks basic, the sweet treats sold here make up for it.
+Take your pick from colourful chewy kuih angku, pulut tai tai accompanied with kaya and also kuih sago, amongst many others.
+The owner, Mrs. Lim makes the kuih herself so you can be sure it tastes deliciously authentic.

 16, Jalan 21/22,

 Time: : Everyday, 8.30am to 5pm

 What they’re selling is pretty obvious from the name of the shop.
 Located in Shah Alam, this shop sells Malaysian kuih like lepat pisang (mashed bananas mixed with shredded coconuts and steamed in banana leaf), kuih koci, kuih lapis (nine layered steamed caked often comes in a rainbow of colours), akok and many more.
 You can enjoy a good evening either with your pals or savour some alone time with their sweet treats, accompanied by coffee or tea on the side.

 Jalan Renang 13/26,